Farscape Rewatch! — “Through the Looking Glass,” “A Bug’s Life”

 - Crichton’s nickname for Chiana, “Pip,” is a reference to Adam Warlock’s companion from the Marvel universe, Pip the Troll.
 It could also be a reference to Pip from Dickens’ Great Expectations.

 The most obvious thing about this episode is that it begins with arguing, with fractures and disagreements and a general sense of unrest, and closes with the opposite.
 These are people existing alone in a cluster; they are not a group, they are not a unit.
 They’re fighting about food — which is admittedly an important topic — and all they can see is the bad stuff, the stuff that isn’t the way they want it to be.
 And while they’re doing this, they’re having probably their most important discussion yet: whether to stay on Moya or leave at the first chance.
 Is Moya a home and a friend, or is she just a ship, one who is failing in her duties to protect them?
 John and Aeryn are pro-Moya, obviously.
 John because he understands the power of the community, of being together as a whole, and Aeryn because she loves Pilot and Moya like no one else on that ship.
 They are quickest to form loyalties, mostly for reasons I’ve discussed before having to do with that little thing called Home.
 Where is home?
 Rygel is strangely one of the first to say it.
 He also calls Moya ‘companion’ and ‘protector’ and ‘friend,’ right before asking if they can trade her in. (“Moya is not a possession, your Lowness.”)
 “We’re stronger together than apart,” says John, and he’s right, as the rest of the episode attests.
-It’s like Lost‘s whole “Live together, or die alone” thing, except that doesn’t happen until almost five years later.
+It’s like Lost‘s whole “Live together, or die alone” thing, except this was 1999, and Lost won’t be a thing until 2004.

 The people aren’t the only fractured things in this episode, and that’s by design.
 The whole A-plot features Moya literally splitting into four parts, each part representing a certain perspective.
 Sight, sound, hearing . . . together they make up the senses, but pulled apart they are disruptive and jarring.
 The red dimension makes D’Argo and John dizzy and nauseous, the blue is deafening, and the yellow alters perception.
 Furthermore, the physicality of these universes highlights the differences between the crew members, differences acting as additional fracturing elements.
 Chiana is not affected at all by the red light, whereas D’Argo is nearly incapacitated by it.
 In the blue dimension, Aeryn and Crichton are on par with one another, but it is Chiana, who presumably has superior hearing, who is incapacitated.
 There is also something very powerful about the image of these people being in the same places at the same time, i.e. in Pilot’s Den at the end of the episode, but not being on the same plane of existence.
 There’s also the whole Alice in Wonderland thing to consider.
 Through the Looking Glass, the novel, is largely concerned with answering the question, “What is on the other side?”
 In Alice’s case, it’s a mirror she wonders about, but the object in this question is kind of irrelevant, because in whatever context you ask that question, you’re always really asking the same thing, which is: Wouldn’t it be neat if I could know that thing you can never know until it’s too late?
 (Crichton: “Once more into the looking glass, Alice.”)
 You can only know, only decipher the backwards text, once you’re there.